labspt3-nutrition-tracker/nutrition-tracker-BE/README.md

   </p>

-## Food Model
+## Exercise Entry Model

-  The following are the data that can be returned in Food Model Queries:
+  The following are the data that can be returned in Exercise Model Queries:

   * id
   * exerciseEntryDate